UtkarshRedd/EEG-Parkinsons-Alzheimers-Machine-Learning/README.md

-# Parkinsons-EEG-DeepLearning
+# EEG-Alzhimers-Machine-Learning

-This project is in continuation with the paper titled: "Fractal Dimensions and Machine Learning for the Detection of Parkinson's Disease in Resting-State EEG"
+This project employs Singular Value Decomposition Entropy and Machine Learning techniques for the Detection of Alzhimer's Disease and Frontotemporal Dementia from EEG data.